joelchan/notes/content/Q- What is a decentralized discourse graph.md

 Dividing the responsibilities of synthesis is one of the core strengths of decentralizing the process.
 When we look at prior attempts at building a semantic web, we find that the primary reasons have to do with human behavior and dishonesty.

-[[C- People are lazy]] and [[content/garden/LitReview/C- Most people will primarily consume information]], so we can't expect them to do all of the work necessary to index information themselves.
+[[C- People are lazy]] and [[C- Most people will primarily consume information]], so we can't expect them to do all of the work necessary to index information themselves.
 While tools like [[Roam Research]] and [[Obsidian|Obsidian]] enable people to develop advanced discourse graphs for themselves, over time they may end up with a system that is so complicated that maintaining it becomes work.
 Why not split up the effort so the ones who share information aren't responsible for 100% of the processing?

 And if people can be dishonest, isn't consensus over a shared state of truth one of the key innovations of the blockchain?